Stephanie Baptist, Director and Curator, Medium Tings

 Valisha Graves, Executive Director, Morgan Stanley

 Valisha Graves is an Executive Director on the Strategic Client Onboarding Product Development team at Morgan Stanley.
-She leads the One Client initiative and the use of client centric data to help drive the advisory, investment solutions and digital Wealth Management businesses.
-During her tenure at Morgan Stanley, she has held a variety of Fintech Product Management roles within Equity Research, Investment Banking, Global Capital Markets and Enterprise Computing.
-Valisha helped launch EDIT (Enhancing Diversity in Technology), the first Wall Street forum for Black and Latino technology professionals.
-Valisha has a passion for education and teaching and has been a guest lecturer on Fintech Strategy at Case Western, Columbia University and UMass Lowell business schools.
+She leads the One Client initiative and the use of client centric data to help drive the Advisory, Digital, Investment Solutions Wealth Management businesses.
+During her tenure at Morgan Stanley, she has been a Fintech Product Manager within Equity Research, Investment Banking, Global Capital Markets and Enterprise Computing.
+Valisha was instrumental in the launch of EDIT (Enhancing Diversity in Technology), the first Wall Street forum for Black and Latino technology professionals.
+Valisha has a passion for education and has been a guest lecturer on Fintech Strategy at Case Western, Columbia University and UMass Lowell business schools.
 She is a member of the President’s Council of Cornell Women, Cornell Mosaic and the LEAD Alumni Council.
 She holds a BA in Government/International Relations from Cornell University and an MBA from Columbia University.

-Patton Hindle is the Director of Arts at Kickstarter where she helps visual and performing artists, arts organizations, and cultural institutions realize ambitious projects.
-Hindle was previously the Director of Gallery and Institutional Partnerships at Artspace and is a founder of Lower East Side gallery, yours mine & ours.
+Patton Hindle is the Senior Director of Arts at Kickstarter where she oversees the Arts and Performance Arts team, whose specialists work closely with visual and performing artists, arts organizations, museums and cultural institutions around the world to help them realize creative and ambitious ideas.
+Hindle was previously the co-founder of Chinatown gallery, yours mine & ours and the Director of Gallery and Institutional Partnerships at Artspace.
 She is a co-author of the second edition of How to Start and Run a Commercial Art Gallery.
-Hindle was raised in London and attended university in Boston at Boston College.
+Hindle was raised in London and attended university in Boston.

 Tia Hodges is a Program Officer at the Citi Foundation where she leads the implementation of the Pathways to Progress initiative across the U.S. Tia also focuses on strategy development and leads grant relationship management for the Foundation’s Youth Economic Opportunity portfolio.
 She works closely with community partners to structure grant programs that focus on helping young people link educational goals with leadership training, professional networks and onramps to employment.
 Prior to joining the Citi Foundation, Tia spent more than 13 years in the non-profit sector.
 She most recently served as Program Manager-Community Engagement at KaBOOM! focused on a national advocacy program that collaborated with Mayors and civic leaders from more than 200 cities across the U.S. to implement policies and programs and highlight national best practices to create healthier communities for children and families.
 Tia holds a B.A. in Sociology from Loyola University of Chicago and an M.B.A. from Johns Hopkins Carey Business School.